kc-ml2/captioning_edgedevice/README.md

 This project includes code derived from the MobileVLM repository, which is licensed under the Apache License 2.0.

-Modifications have been made for PyTorch runtime and edge-device inference.
+The official PyTorch-based MobileVLM was modified and exported to ONNX for edge-device inference.